aloussase/AlexandriaApp/README.md

 Alexandria is an open source application for downloading and converting EBooks.

+**NOTE** Currently Alexandria costs me around $3 monthly, and even if it may not be a huge amount, here in Ecuador it is a considerable amount, plus I'm a college student and don't actually have a salary.
+That is why I would very much appreciate any donations you could make, every cent helps.
+Thank you!

 **Features**

 - Search for your favorite titles and download them